-The crystal structure of CyhB (F.?B ID 5OC0) shows a highly distorted 4-helix bundle with the b-hemes fully coordinated by histidines (Fig. 1B).
+The crystal structure of CybB shows a highly distorted 4-helix bundle with the b-hemes fully coordinated by histidines (Fig. 1B).
 The protein is almost entirely in contact with the lipid bilayer with no peripheral domains.
 Heme 2 is partly exposed towards the periplasm by a narrow cavity that contains a variety of positively charged residues that are proposed to guide the negatively charged superoxide anion in proximity of the heme to allow electron transfer.
 Heme 1 is located towards the cytoplasm and buried in the membrane with no polar access route, supporting the idea of a binding site for a hydrophobic compound such as ubiquinone.
-The two hemes are rapidly reduced by dithionite and the reduced spectrum shows a characteristic Soret peak at 428 nm as well as $\alpha$ and $\beta$ peaks at 530 and 561 nm as described earlier.
-Lundgren et al found that detergent solubilized CybB is rapidly, but only partly reduced (~50 %) by the DTT-reduced short-chain ubiquinone analogue Q1.
-Only partial reduction by superoxide was also observed if xanthine oxidase was used as a superoxide producing system.
+The two hemes are rapidly reduced by dithionite and the reduced spectrum shows a characteristic Soret peak at 428 nm as well as α and β peaks at 530 and 561 nm as described earlier.
+However, all other attempts to fully reduce the enzyme with cellular reductants or ubiquinols failed.
+Lundgren et al17. found that detergent solubilized CybB is rapidly, but only partly reduced (\sim 50 %) by the DTT-reduced short-chain ubiquinone analogue Q1.
+Partial reduction by superoxide was also only observed when using xanthine oxidase as superoxide producing system.
 No or only very slow reduction is observed with reducing agents such as ascorbate, DTT and NADH (Fig. 1C).
 We therefore aimed to better understand the reduction behaviour of detergent solubilized CybB in a series of kinetic and steady state experiments.

 Figure 1: CybB structure and the corresponding substrates.
 A) Proposed reaction mechanism of CybB.
-Upon oxidation of superoxide anion at the heme 2, electrons are transferred through the two hemes to reduce the membrane quinone pool with protons being sequestrated from the cytoplasm B) Distorted helical arrangement of CybB (produced by ECSF Chimera X using PDB entry 50C0).
-The 4 alpha helices are shown in grey, heme 2 and heme 1 in dark red and ubiquinone UQ8 in cyan.
-Visualization of ubiquinone Q8 (PubChem CID 5283546) as suggested by molecular docking to the crystal structure (pdb 50C0) using AutoDock Vina.
-C) Kinetic traces monitoring the CybB reduction at 428 nm upon addition of different substrates: 1 mM sodium dithionite (blue), 1 mM dithiothreitol (DTT) (red), 1 mM DTT / 1 uM ubiquinone Q2 (orange), 0.1 mM Hypoxanthine / 7.6 mU Xanthine oxidase (HPX / XO) (black), 1 mM Ascorbate (green) and 1 mM NADH (purple).
+Upon oxidation of superoxide anion at the heme 2, electrons are transferred through the two hemes to reduce the membrane quinone pool with protons being sequestrated from the cytoplasm B) Distorted helical arrangement of CybB produced by ECSF Chimera X. The 4 alpha helices are shown in grey, heme 2 and heme1 in dark red and ubiquinone UQ8 in cyan.
+Visualization of ubiquinone Q8 (PubChem CID 5283546) as suggested by molecular docking to the crystal structure (pdb 5OC0) using AutoDock Vina25.
+C) Kinetic traces monitoring the CybB reduction at 428 nm upon addition of different substrates: 1 mM sodium dithionite (blue), 1 mM dithiothreitol (DTT) (red), 1 mM DTT / 1 uM ubiquinone 2 (Q2) (orange), 0.1 mM Hypoxanthine / 7.6 mU Xanthine oxidase (HPX / XO) (black), 1 mM Ascorbate (green) and 1 mM NADH (purple).
 Measurements were done in 100 mM sodium phosphate pH 8, 0.1 mM DTPA, 0.05 % DDM.
 When xanthine oxidase is used, 0.1 mM of hypoxanthine was added to the previous buffer.
-8.8 $\mu$ g ml-1 of SOD was present before addition of substrates (brown).
+8.8 μg ml-1 of SOD was present before addition of substrates (brown).